timjaya/nbadash/part3.md

 If you run the server with the `--debug` flag, it will automatically pick up changes when you reload the page, which is more convenient than restarting the server each time.
 It additionally will display detailed errors in the web browser, instead of only on the console.

-**note**: This is just a *suggestion*.
-Since it is impossible to support setting up Python on everyone's personal computers, we can't really help debug issues that aren't happening on an Google App Engine VM.
-Your best bet is google, office hours, or asking your fellow students on piazza.

 ### (optional) Longer Term Running

-The following are optional instructions on how to keep servers running
+The following are optional instructions on how to keep servers running.
+You'll need it after your project is complete, so staff can access your application to run additional tests if needed.

 There are several ways to keep the server running after you have logged out of the VM.
 Note that these are all poor man's techniques.